KHEngineering/RoboRio/faq/roborio.md

 1. SSH into the RoboRio using putty on windows or terminal on any Mac or other linux based computer
 2. Login using `admin` as the username and leave the password blank (just hit enter)
-3. Use VI to create a new feed source for opkg `vi /etc/opkg/armstrong-base-feed.conf`
+3. Use VI to create a new feed source for opkg `vi /etc/opkg/angstrom-base-feed.conf`
 4. Hit the `i` button on your keyboard to enter insert mode in vi
 5. Paste this line into the file `src/gz angstrom-base http://feeds.angstrom-distribution.org/feeds/next/ipk/eglibc/armv7a/base/`
 6. Hit the `esc` button on your keyboard to exit insert mode in vi
 7. Type `:wq` and hit enter to save the file and exit VI
-8. You should now be back at the terminal prompt $, type `reboot` to restart the roborio (You will loose SSH connection).
-If your terminal freeses, just close it and open a new one.
+8. You should now be back at the terminal prompt $
-9. Once the RoboRio restarts reconnect to it via SSH (same procedure as above) and once at the prompt type `opkg update`
+9. type `opkg update`
 10. If connected to the internet, your RoboRio will now download the list of angstrom packages you can safely install on your RoboRio.
 11. use `opkg install <package>` to install new software on the RoboRio
 12. use `opkg updgrade <package>` to upgrade packages